Walid-Ahmed/BenchMark_deep-learning-models/README.md

 # standard_deep-learning-models

-All these benchmark aretrained on the imagenet dataset
+All these benchmark are trained on the imagenet dataset

 ## Download benchmark model
 #python deepModelsSaver.py --networkName InceptionV3